Birding glossary

 Extinct – It has ceased to be, when referring to a species.
 The opposite of extant.

-Fall – Sudden arrival of sea-going migrants forced to touch down on land because of inclement weather.
+Fall – Sudden arrival of (sea-going) migrants usually their having been forced to touch down on land because of inclement weather.
 Sometimes an opportunity for ticking a lifer.

 Field Mark – A characteristic, such as an eye ring, feather patterning, curve to the beak, or other such feature that allows one to make a fairly positive ID of an ambiguous sighting particularly when BVD and not showing well.